The Jamboree Housing Corp. will now build a 33-unit supportive housing project based on a $1.5 million payment approved by Claremont, CA.

 The Jamboree Housing Corp. is a nonprofit organization that builds high-quality, affordable housing.

 The proposed housing projects will be built between Larkin Park and the Quaker’s Claremont Friends meeting location.
-Property owner Pilgrim Place is selling the space specifically for use as housing for those with incomes defined by officials as “extremely low.”
+Property owner Pilgrim Place sells the space specifically for housing for those with incomes defined by officials as “extremely low.”

 This project includes: